 And the site says, "NOW YOU PUBLISH YOUR OWN BOOK: Quickly, Professionally, Inexpensively."
 If "you" are publishing, you don't need the Beckham Publications Group to publish your book.
 If Beckham is the publisher, the author is not the publisher.

 And the site says, "we print copies at our expense, sell to retail markets and pay you a royalty on each copy sold" and says that the company will "pay for your Library of Congress copyright."
 In truth, the printing and copyright costs are being paid for by you, and unless you sell a HUGE number of copies, your royalties are really some of your own dollars making a delayed U-turn.

 Beckham says, "We give you one of our pre-assigned International Standard Book Numbers."
 That's the smoking gun, the de-facto evidence that if you are a customer of Beckham, you are NOT "publishing your own book."

 Following Beckham’s instructions, I submitted 10 sample pages of manuscript to find out if I was good enough to meet their publishing standards and how much they would charge me to do a joint venture with them.

 After nearly four weeks I received this email: “Attached is our estimate of $4,555 that includes our services and 100 copies delivered to you.”
 That price is so high it seems like the investment formula for the “joint venture” is 100% for the author and 0% for Beckham.

 Beckham provides a lot of services, but their price is thousands of dollars more than what a real self-publisher would pay.
+I estimate Beckham's profit to be at least $3,000.
 And in order to make back my investment and earn a tiny profit, I’d have to sell those 100 books for about FIFTY BUCKS EACH.

 How many would you like to buy?